 We commissioned an independent study to capture social and economic information about the potential host communities.
 This baseline information will help ensure opportunities are harnessed and negative impacts avoided or mitigated.

-We commissioned an independent economic analysis in each community.
+We also commissioned an independent economic analysis for the local Kimba community.
 The analysis included the potential economic impacts on agriculture, employment, and property value.

-Following the site characterisation and cultural heritage studies, we identified the need for a larger buffer zone at each site.
+Following the site characterisation and cultural heritage studies, we identified the need for a larger buffer zone around the facility.

 Our consultative committees and economic working groups acted as conduits between the department and local communities.

-We sought community sentiment through public submissions throughout the site selection process.
+We sought community sentiment data through public submissions and surveys throughout the site selection process.

 Content ID: 64607